Raymond McNeil

-Raymond McNeil (born October 14, 1984) is an American football offensive lineman who is currently a free agent.
+Raymond McNeil (born October 14, 1984) is an American former professional football offensive lineman.
 He played college football at Fort Valley State University and attended Jurupa Valley High School in Jurupa Valley, California.
-He has also been a member of the Green Bay Blizzard, Milwaukee Iron/Mustangs, Utah Blaze, Spokane Shock, San Jose SaberCats, Tampa Bay Storm and Jacksonville Sharks.
+He was a member of the Green Bay Blizzard, Milwaukee Iron/Mustangs, Utah Blaze, Spokane Shock, San Jose SaberCats, Tampa Bay Storm, Jacksonville Sharks, Shanghai Skywalkers, Baltimore Brigade, and Atlantic City Blackjacks.

 College career

 McNeil played for the Fort Valley State Wildcats from 2002 to 2005.
 He was the team's starter his final two and a half years.
 McNeil was a Second Team All-Southern Intercollegiate Athletic Conference selection as a senior.

 Professional career

 Green Bay Blizzard

 McNeil signed with the Green Bay Blizzard in 2008.
 He was named First Team All-af2 following the season.
 McNeil returned to the Blizzard in January 2009.